fenago/Grokking-Deep-Learning/Lab_8.md

 The IMDB movie reviews dataset is a collection of review -> rating pairs that often look like the following (this is an imitation, not pulled from IMDB):
 This movie was terrible!
-The plot was dry, the acting unconvincing, and I spilled popcorn on my shirt.”
+The plot was dry, the acting unconvincing, and I spilled popcorn on my shirt."
 Rating: 1 (stars)

 The entire dataset consists of around 50,000 of these pairs, where the input reviews are